henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 # GitHub Branching Practice Exercise

-Welcome to this practice exercise to get you familiar with how an organisation might use GitHub for collaboration!
+Welcome to this practice exercise where you will familiarise yourself with how an organisation might use GitHub for collaboration!

-## Aim
+## Aims

-To provide everyone partaking the exercise to gain an understanding as to what Git and GitHub are and why they might be useful in an organisation.
-To give an interactive example of how you can use GitHub for file management and version control.
+To provide an understanding as to what Git and GitHub are, and why they might be useful in a collaborative environment.
+To give an example of how you can use GitHub for file management and version control.

 ## Prerequisites

 Users must have installed Git and GitHub - [Set up Git](https://docs.github.com/en/github/getting-started-with-github/set-up-git)

 Please ensure that you have followed all of the 3 steps in this guide.
-If you don't configure your email and username, then you can't push your changes from the command line.
+If you don't configure your email and username, then you can't push your changes from the command line!

 ## Git and GitHub